billjh/blog/source/_posts/2017/insertion-sort.md

 }
 {% endcodeblock %}

-With the help of go benchmark tool, we see a constant performance grow of around 2x after optimization.
+With the help of go benchmark tool, we see a constant performance growth of around 2x after optimization.

 {% codeblock mark:2-4 %}
 ► go test -bench=.